 - Difficulty urinating

 Although some cats become drowsy when taking Benadryl, others become amped up.
-For this reason, giving Benadryl to cats for anxiety or for sedation is not usually the best option.
+For this reason, giving Benadryl to cats for anxiety or for sedation is not recommended.

 Even though Benadryl is usually considered to be safe for cats, it is possible overdose your cat with Benadryl.
 Avoid giving a lethal dose of Benadryl by weighing your cat before giving the medication and giving only the recommended amount of Benadryl.